Loilo/gulp-bare/README.md

       * globs
       * objects with an `ext` property, containing a file extension or a list of file extensions.
 File extensions can be excluded by prepending a "!".
       * such arrays itself

+      *I guess you may have to be careful with using negated globs (prepended "!"), they may still have to be improved.*

     1. **And where should they go?** (`[dst/]`)